holgertkey/ccaps/README.md

-# CCaps Layout Switcher v0.5.0
+# CCaps Layout Switcher v0.6.0

-A lightweight Windows keyboard layout switcher that repurposes the Caps Lock key for quick layout switching with country-specific filtering.
+A lightweight Windows keyboard layout switcher that repurposes the Caps Lock key for quick layout switching with country-specific filtering and configuration persistence.

 ## Features